hmhoseini/aiida-pyflame/Readme.md

 |user_specified_VASP_file |If True, then codes/vasp/vasp_files folder should be copied into the run directory.
 The user can modify VASP keywords (protocol file and/or potential_mapping).|

 <br>
 The step from which AiiDA-PyFLAME (re)starts is specified in restart.yaml.
 AiiDA-PyFLAME keeps track of its steps.
-A detailed log file (**pyflame.log**) will be written in the output directory.
 If a failure occurs and AiiDA-PyFLAME cannot advance, the user can restart AiiDA-PyFLAME from the last successfully accomplished step.
-It is noted that the user can always restart AiiDA-PyFLAME from a previous step.
+It is noted that users can always restart AiiDA-PyFLAME from a previous step.

 The following parameters can be specified in **restart.yaml**: